 When was the last time you clicked “sign up” for an offer online?
 Have you ever hit “share your feedback” or “book a session”?
 At this point, it’s likely most people have purchased a product online or signed up for a newsletter.
-These purchases and sign-ups are the result of compelling calls to action.
+These purchases and sign-ups are the result of creating a convincing call to action.

-> What Is a Call to Action?
+What Is a Call to Action?

 A call to action (CTA) is the part of an advertisement, story, webpage, or other content that encourages its audience to act.
 It invites a user to take a desired action.
 So, that button asking you to “start your free trial” on Amazon Prime is a CTA coaxing you to click.

 Persuasive writing is also full of CTAs.
 For instance, a non-profit organization might get people to join and share their causes through emails, newsletters, and social posts.
 They can invite viewers to sign petitions—with a “sign here” link—at the end of their text.
 If people do sign, it’ll likely be followed with a call to “share this petition” on social media platforms.